Qvin0000/ExileApiPlugins/README.md

 ```

 ## Enabling multithreading in plugin
-Plugin can work in own thread, but depends on "Threads count" parameter in hud core menu.
+Plugin can work in own thread, but depends on "Threads count" parameter in hud core menu (if it is 0 there is no difference that you enabled multithreading in code).

 For enabling multithreading:
 ```